sureshfizzy/Tempp/README.md

    npm install
    ```

+3. Set up your PostgreSQL database and update the connection string in your environment variables.

-3. Build the application:
+4. Build the application:
    ```bash
    npm run build
    ```

-4. Start the application:
+5. Start the application:
    ```bash
    npm start
    ```